 Before You Go to Japan

 - Don’t forget to pack a pair of lightweight and comfortable travel shoes for your trip to the lake.
 I (Sarah) have always packed these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture Mt.
 Fuji, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip to Japan, travel protected with World Nomads.
+- If you haven’t already obtained travel insurance for your trip to Japan, consider traveling protected with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.